-In addition to those skills described above in the "Workforce Skills Critical to the Mission and Goals of the Agency" section it is expected that the following skills will also be needed:
+In addition to those skills described above in the "Workforce Skills Critical to the Mission and Goals of the Agency" section, it is expected that the following skills will also be needed:

-The Bond Finance Division may need to bring some specialized functions in-house over the next several years that the Department currently relies upon consultants to complete.
-Those tasks may require a realignment of staff resources and the bringing in of new staff and new skill sets.
-The primary goal would be to reduce overall costs.

-- The Legal Services Division is called upon to provide increasingly complex transactional documentation skills and assist in developing increasingly detailed and complex rules, as new programs continue to emerge in response to federal legislative changes and new strategic directions.
+- The Bond Finance Division may need to bring some specialized functions in-house over the next several years that the Department currently relies upon consultants to complete.
+Those tasks may require new staff and new skill sets. - The Legal Services Division is called upon to provide increasingly complex transactional documentation skills and assist in developing increasingly detailed and complex rules, as new programs continue to emerge in response to federal legislative changes and new strategic directions.
 Both require significant real estate experience, detailed knowledge of state and federal laws, plus exceptional drafting skills.
-As more asset resolution and enforcement issues are brought forward, additional capabilities in contested case proceedings, loan restructurings, and bankruptcy matters are required. - The Department's Fair Housing and Data Management team has a current and future need for data analysis and programming skills. - Legislative mandates impacting the administration and delivery of agency programs. - The Human Resources Division anticipates needing to build strong overall HR knowledge, including HR certification; compensation skills; recruitment skills; the ability to administer HR programs effectively (strategically and assisting with development of programs); and skills in becoming an effective change agent for the Department. - The Housing Trust Fund and many of the program areas have ongoing needs for expertise in data management and reporting. - Other skill requirements with increased focus include team building and the ability to adapt to changing workplace demands.
+As more asset resolution and enforcement issues are brought forward, additional capabilities in contested case proceedings, loan restructurings, and bankruptcy matters are required. - The Fair Housing and Management Team has a current and future need for data analysis and programming skills. - There may be legislative mandates impacting the administration and delivery of agency programs. - The Human Resources Division anticipates needing to build strong overall HR knowledge, including HR certification; compensation skills; recruitment skills; the ability to administer HR programs effectively (strategically and assisting with development of programs); and skills in becoming an effective change agent for the Department. - Many of the program areas have ongoing needs for expertise in data management and reporting. - Other skill requirements with increased focus include team building and the ability to adapt to changing workplace demands.